Best Wallets for Bitcoin

 Since paper wallets are printed out on a piece of paper, then it is not connected to the Internet.
 This offline character of paper wallets makes them entirely safe from viruses, malware, and hacks.

 Despite these advantages, you still have to take extra precautions when using a paper wallet.
 Before anything else, you have to check your device for any spyware that could compromise the security of your computer activities.
-Once you have setup the paper wallet on your chosen wallet service provider, be sure that the website code can run offline which would allow you to disconnect from the Internet but still be able to generate your keys.
+Once you have set up the paper wallet on your chosen wallet service provider, be sure that the website code can run offline which would allow you to disconnect from the Internet but still be able to generate your keys.
 Then, be sure that you are the only one present when generating the codes on your paper wallet.
-You surely don’t want prying eyes to be the cause of your lost funds.
 When your keys are ready to be printed out, also check your printer device and remove its connection from any wireless network.
 Finally, make an extra effort in protecting that piece of paper.
 You can laminate it, put it in a sealed plastic folder, or keep it safe in your vault.

 If you intend to spend or transfer just part of your funds, then you will have to import your paper wallet private key into a software wallet such as a desktop wallet.
 Through this, you can proceed with your desired transaction.
 However, know that this will empty your paper wallet.
 You cannot reuse your paper wallet once you have used it once.